 Lumimancy Adept You cast Lumimancy rituals with a -1 difficulty rating.
 You may buy Radiance without buying Alteration, and Lumimamancy without buying Lesser Alchemancy.
-Knight's Weapon Training Gain a Reduce x1 per combat when using the Protection style.
-Knight's Shield Training Gain a Shield Bash x1 per combat when using the Protection style.
+Knight's Weapon Training Gain a Reduce x1 per encounter when using the Protection style.
+Knight's Shield Training Gain a Shield Bash x1 per encounter when using the Protection style.
 Eyot Walker You gain an additional step or "do over" when using the Agile skill.
 Mediator Gain a Power 2 Tactful Statement at the start of each social encounter.
-Crusader You start with 2 Soldier Hirelings.
-These Soldier Hireling have a Movement of 2.
+Crusader You start with 2 Vendaeros Soldier Hirelings.
+These Soldier Hirelings have a Basic Protection Combat style at Rank 2.
 Scintilium Weaponcrafter You may start as a Master Weaponsmith, with a specialization in Scintilium Blades.
 You start with the Secret of Scintilium.
 You have 1 Renown with the Mercantile Guilded.
 Chateau Savigne Winemaker You may start as a Master Brewer, with a specialization in Wine.
 You start with the recipe for Savigne Blue Wine.
 You have 1 Renown with the Mercantile Guilded.
-Vendaeros Skyknight You Gain +1 to the Pilot skill when on a Vendaeros Skyrider airship.You gain 1 Renown in the Astral Skyknights faction.
+Vendaeros Skyknight You Gain +1 to the Pilot skill.
+You gain 1 Renown in the Astral Knights faction.
 Pastry Chef You may start as a Master Chef, with a specialization in Desserts.
 You start with the Recipe for Kenoche.
 You have 1 Renown with the Mercantile Guilded.
+Skysail Crafter You may start as a Master Engineer, with a specialization in Ship Upgrades.
+You start with the Plans for a Lancer Ballista.
+You gain 1 Renown with The Astral Knights.